bredamatt/cardano-notes/revealjs/mattia/governance.md

 A liquid democracy is a combination of a direct, and representative democracy.
 In a direct democracy, everyone votes for every proposal.
 In a representative democracy, all voters vote for representative, who make all the decisions.
 In a liquid democracy, all voters can voters can vote directly on a proposal, or they can delegate their votes to an expert.
 This is useful in scenarios when a voter does not necessarily know enough about a particular proposal, and wants their voting weight, as votes are determined by the amount of Ada staked, to be delegated to someone the voter believes to be more knowledgable about a particlar project.

-### Delegated Proof-of-Stake

 ### Cryptographic primitives

 The primitives used in governance are highlighted [here](../Cryptography.md)

 ### Answers to the questions

 2 things we liked about the Cardano Blockchain Governance system:
-- Liquid democracy (the ability to delegate votes to an expert)
+- Liquid democracy (the ability to delegate votes to an expert, and for experts to delegate their votes further as well)
 - The commit-reveal mechanism which allows the committee to generate a random seed for the next round of voting

 2 things we disliked about the Cardano Blockchain
 - The lack of a mechanism to prevent our potential attack vector
+- The fact that voting power is proportional to stake.